 - C. "Customer" means an individual who purchases, applies to purchase, or is solicited to purchase insurance products primarily for personal, family or household purposes. - D. "Depository institution" means a bank or savings association.
-The term depository institution does not include an insurance company. - E. "Health Insurance Lead Generator" means a[n]y entity that engages in any of the following activities: - Publicizes the availability of what is, or what purports to be, an health insurance product or service that the entity is not licensed to sell directly to customer; - (2) Identifies customer who may want to learn more about an health insurance product; or - (3) Sells or transmits customer information to insurers or producers for follow-up contact and sales
+The term depository institution does not include an insurance company. - E. "Health Insurance Lead Generator" means a[n]y entity that utilizes a lead-generating device to: engages in any of the following activities:: - (1) Publicizes the availability of what is, or what purports to be, an health insurance product or service that the entity is not licensed to sell directly to consumers customer; - (2) Identifies consumer customer who may want to learn more about an health insurance product; or